What kinds of spiders can you find in Maryland?

 - Many species have a striking pale stripe down each side of the body; others have dots down the side of their body.

-Fishing Spiders are one of the largest spiders in Maryland.
+Fishing spiders are some of the largest spiders in Maryland.

 - Pisaurina mira